osenco/mpesats/README.md

 })
 ```

-Or wrap it inside an async function
+Or, if inside an async function

 ```javascript
 async () => {